uphold/validator.js-asserts/README.md

 #### Arguments
 - `callback` (required) - the callback function.
 - `customClass` (required) - the name of the class.

+### CaZipCode
+Tests if the value is valid Canada zip code.
+We only allow initial characters from the list on the [site](https://www.canadapost-postescanada.ca/cpc/en/support/articles/addressing-guidelines/postal-codes.page).

 ### CpfNumber
 Tests if the value is valid CPF number.